 Interns will have free time to use however they wish.
 With multiple hiking trails located minutes from the newsroom, adventure is around every corner.

 The newsroom operates solely on Apple computers.
 Photos are edited with Photoshop CC, and the paper is laid out on InDesign CC.
 While experience in above applications is a plus, it is not required.

 Interns will also assist in editing the website and posting to social media accounts.

 Applicants for the internship should send PDF files of story clips, resume, cover letter, two letters of recommendation and photos to email@example.com or via US mail to :

 Do not send FedEx or UPS.
 No faxes, please.
 Please provide an e-mail address and phone number where you can be reached.
-Finalists will be interviewed by telephone and/or Skype.
+Finalists will be interviewed by Skype.
 A selection of the intern and alternate will follow.
 Acceptance should be confirmed by mid-March.

 The summer internship may begin as early as May 5 and end as late as September 15, but will depend on school schedules.
 A minimum of 12 weeks (six issues) is required.